Al Michaels: ABC Sports (1977–2006)

 In January 1977, Michaels signed with ABC Sports on a full-time basis.
 In 1983, he became the network's lead baseball announcer, replacing Keith Jackson.
 Michaels and Jackson had split play–by–play duties for ABC's coverage of the World Series beginning in 1979, with Michaels assigned to call the games from the National League park and Jackson calling games from the American League park.

 Over the next three decades, Michaels covered a wide variety of sports for ABC, including Major League Baseball, college football (working alongside the likes of Frank Broyles, Lee Grosscup, and Ara Parseghian from 1977–1985 and later, his Monday Night Football colleagues Frank Gifford and Dan Dierdorf for the Sugar Bowl from 1989 to 1992), college basketball (normally teaming with Joe B. Hall from 1987–1989), the Indianapolis 500, ice hockey, track and field events, horse racing (including the Kentucky Derby, Preakness Stakes, and Belmont Stakes from 1986 to 2000), golf, boxing (such as the 1985 Marvin Hagler/Thomas Hearns fight), figure skating (working alongside Dick Button and Peggy Fleming), road cycling (Michaels in particular, provided commentary for those events at the 1984 Summer Olympics with Greg LeMond and Eric Heiden), and many events of the Olympic Games as well as the Olympic trials.

-Other prominent events that Michaels covered for ABC included serving as the studio host for the Stanley Cup Finals from –.
+Other prominent events that Michaels covered for ABC included serving as the studio host for the Stanley Cup Final from –.
 Also, he served as host for the yearly Tiger Woods Monday night specials that aired in July or August.